 The program’s success has been based on the combination of providing nursing, medical and ancillary services to high-risk pregnant women.
 This is accomplished by making available subspecialist care and specialized neonatal equipment.
 However, the facility does not have a neonatal intensive care nursery or special care unit.

 The Illinois Department of Public Health monitors every hospital and medical center in the state to accumulate data on facility-acquired incident rates involving Methicillin-resistant Staphylococcus aureus (MRSA) and Clostridium difficile infections (CDI).
 This information is accumulated by laboratory test results of patients who were hospitalized for at least four days.
 The effective measurement tool determines if the bloodstream infection rates at this facility are statistically different than the US average.
 Current Hammond-Henry Hospital bloodstream infection rates include:

-- Facility-Acquired Incident Rate Involving Clostridium Difficile Infections (CDI) – two infections out of 4096 patient days.
+- Facility-Acquired Incident Rate Involving Clostridium Difficile Infections (CDI) – zero infections out of 2849 patient days in 2017.
 The state of Illinois determined that this rate was “not statistically significantly worse than the national average.

 Patient Safety Concerns

 The IDPH reviews Hospital discharge information collected by the Agency for Healthcare Research and Quality (AHRQ) as an effective measurement of adverse events and potential complications that occur after hospital procedures or surgeries.
 For the year 2015, the patient safety concerns involving Hammond-Henry Hospital in Henry County included:

 - Postoperative Deep Vein Thrombosis (DVT Clotting) or Lung Embolism Rate – The risk-adjusted rate of 3.59 per 1000 or 1.0 of 300 patients was significantly lower than the state average of 5.62 per 1000 patients.